pschool-in/curriculum/content/grammar/new-topics/clauses.md

-*The movie was good* although it was too long. (independent clause) The teacher *who lives next door to Raj* is Mrs. Iyer. ( dependent clause) Because the heavy rains knocked out the power, *school will be closed on friday*.(independent clause) *When I went to the zoo*, I looked at the animals.
+*The movie was good* although it was too long. (independent clause) The teacher *who lives next door to Raj* is Mrs. Iyer. ( dependent clause) Because the heavy rains knocked out the power, *school will be closed on friday*.(independent clause) *When I went to the zoo*, I looked at the animals.(Dependent clause)
 ```